jonro2955/odin_foundations_4_etch_a_sketch/README.md

 # Etch-A-Sketch

-A web based etch-a-sketch drawing toy built using HTML, CSS and vanilla JS
+This is a web based etch-a-sketch drawing toy built using HTML, CSS and vanilla JS.

 <hr/>

 [Live Demo](https://jonro2955.github.io/odin_foundations_4_etch_a_sketch/)

-### Focus
+### Learning Objectives
 - Creating dynamic webpages with JS functions that construct html strings that are inserted into DOM as inner html elements to create more elements.
 - Using event listeners, and listening for multiple events in one element.
 - Converting hex colours to rgb.